-The names of the accused and the victim are protected by a public ban.
-The female victim was 21 at the time of the assault and related to the accused.
+The names of the accused and the victim are protected by a publication ban.
+She was 21-years-old at the time of the assault and related to the accused.

-He will also be on probation for two years after his conditional sentence.
-He will be placed on the sexual offender registry and must provide a DNA sample.
+He will also be on probation for two years after his conditional sentence and will be placed on the sexual offender registry and must provide a DNA sample.
 He is prohibited from owning or possessing firearms for 10 years and cannot consume or possess alcoholic beverages during his conditional sentence and probation.

-He must also complete 50 hours of community service work and pay a victim surcharge.
+He must also completed 50 hours of community service work and pay a victim surcharge.